Re-Uses of the New York Streets Set

 Finally, in part II of the episode, Archer and Silik search for the resistance fighters in the streets.
-They walk along the northern and eastern side of block C, to find the hiding place of Alicia and Carmine in the basement of Benny Russell's house (DS9: "Far Beyond the Stars") in block H.
+They walk along the southern side of block G, turn right and find the hiding place of Alicia and Carmine in the basement of Benny Russell's house (DS9: "Far Beyond the Stars") in block H.

 Summarizing, we could see pretty much of the whole new York Streets set in various Star Trek episodes, and all buildings could be identified.
 Overall, the set decorators have done a great job to dress the set to look different each time, and re-uses of buildings only become apparent after close examination.